23 March 2020 update

 The very nature of what constitutes a valid last will and testament, as defined by the Wills Act 1837, currently presents some logistical difficulties.
 While instructions can be taken remotely and drafts e-mailed for printing, to make your will legally binding you and your chosen witnesses must physically sign the document with a wet signature and you all have to be physically present to do so.

-The article below was first published in November 2016.
 The information is accurate but please refer to the above for specific advice relating to wills and the COVID-19 Coronavirus pandemic.

 You have finally decided to write your will.
 You have decided on who should benefit from your estate in the event of your death.
 You have listed all of the gifts you want to make to loved ones.
 You have decided who should be guardians of the children in the event of the unthinkable and you have decided where Baxter the dog should go if you outlive him.
 You are organised, you have gone to the solicitors to have your will drafted.
 You have approved your draft will, you have the final version all bound and “official looking” in your hands.
 What next?
 What actually makes your instructions on a piece of paper a legally binding document?